Heritage, Tourism and HospitalityInternational Conference & Lab

 The LAB in the news

-Our Heritage & Slow TouismLAB meeting of 7 April on “Earth Markets, Sustainability and Slow Tourism” is part of the Terra Madre Salone del Gusto 2020-2021.
+Our Heritage & Slow TouismLAB meeting of 7 April on “Earth Markets, Sustainability and Slow Tourism” was part of the Terra Madre Salone del Gusto 2020-2021.
 Terra Madre is the most important international Slow Food Event.

 Available for download